House Poor: What It Means And How To Avoid It

 Lower Your Loan-To-Value Ratio With A Higher Down Payment

-If you’re looking to buy a home, one way to avoid being house poor is to make a higher down payment.
+If you’re looking to buy a home, making a higher down payment can help you not be house poor.

-A higher down payment will lower your loan-to-value (LTV) ratio, which is the amount of money you borrow from the bank compared to the value of your home.
+A higher down payment will lower your loan-to-value ratio (LTV), which is the amount of money you borrow from the bank compared to the value of your home.

 For example, if you buy a $200,000 home with an $80,000 down payment, your LTV would be 80%.
 However, if you only put down $10,000, your LTV would increase to 95%.

-Putting a little bit more down can help in a few ways:
+Putting a little bit more down can help in a few ways.
+For example:

-- You can forgo private mortgage insurance with a down payment of 20% or more.
+- You can avoid paying private mortgage insurance (PMI) with a down payment of 20% or more on a conventional loan.

 - The smaller your loan, the smaller your monthly payments will be.

-- You will have more collateral for refinancing in the future.
+- You’ll have more collateral for refinancing in the future.

-- There is less risk for banks, which means they may give you more favorable terms.
+- There’s less risk for banks, which means they may give you more favorable loan terms.

 Opt For A Longer-Term Loan